NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

     10.233453 -12.41562 2451523.7345
     10.243452 -12.40435 2451523.8525

-   For details on how to use this feature, see `~sbpy.data.DataClass.from_columns` and also `~sbpy.data.DataClass.from_rows`, if you want to build your object from data rows.
+   For details on how to build objects from lists or arrays, see `~sbpy.data.DataClass.from_columns` and also `~sbpy.data.DataClass.from_rows`, depending on whether your data is represented as rows or columns.
+Note that you could also use `~sbpy.data.DataClass.from_dict` by providing column data to the different fields.

 3. If your data are already available as a `~astropy.table.Table` or